sarapis/ordirectory/README.md

-This appp is built in PHP using the Laravel framework.
+This app is built in PHP using the Laravel framework.

 ## Environment